gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7758H

-This is the "PUT" statement handler.
-Register B is set to 80H and control drops into the "GET" statement handler.
+This is the "`PUT`" statement handler.
+Register B is set to 80H and control drops into the "`GET`" statement handler.

 <a name="775bh"></a><a name="get"></a>

     Address...
 775BH

-This is the "GET" statement handler.
-Register B is zeroed, to distinguish "GET" from "PUT" and the next program token examined.
-Control then transfers to the "PUT SPRITE" statement handler (7AAFH) or the Disk BASIC "GET/PUT" statement handler (6C35H).
+This is the "`GET`" statement handler.
+Register B is zeroed, to distinguish "`GET`" from "`PUT`" and the next program token examined.
+Control then transfers to the "`PUT SPRITE`" statement handler (7AAFH) or the Disk BASIC "`GET/PUT`" statement handler (6C35H).

 <a name="7766h"></a><a name="locate"></a>

     Address...
 7766H

-This is the "LOCATE" statement handler.
+This is the "`LOCATE`" statement handler.
 If a column coordinate is present it is evaluated (521CH) and placed in register D, otherwise the current column is taken from [CSRX](#csrx).
 If a row coordinate is present it is evaluated (521CH) and placed in register E, otherwise the current row is taken from [CSRY](#csry).
 If a cursor switch operand exists it is evaluated (521CH) and register A loaded with 78H for a zero operand (OFF) and 79H for any non-zero operand (ON).
-The cursor is then switched by outputting ESC, 78H/79H, "5" via the [OUTDO](#outdo) standard routine.
+The cursor is then switched by outputting ESC, 78H/79H, "`5`" via the [OUTDO](#outdo) standard routine.
 The row and column coordinates are placed in register pair HL and the cursor position set via the POSIT standard routine.

 <a name="77a5h"></a>

     Address...
 77A5H

-This is the "STOP ON/OFF/STOP" statement handler.
-The address of the device's [TRPTBL](#trptbl) status byte is placed in register pair HL and control transfers to the "ON/OFF/STOP" routine (77CFH).
+This is the "`STOP ON/OFF/STOP`" statement handler.
+The address of the device's [TRPTBL](#trptbl) status byte is placed in register pair HL and control transfers to the "`ON/OFF/STOP`" routine (77CFH).

 <a name="77abh"></a>

     Address...
 77ABH

-This is the "SPRITE ON/OFF/STOP" statement handler.
-The address of the device's [TRPTBL](#trptbl) status byte is placed in register pair HL and control transfers to the "ON/OFF/STOP" routine (77CFH).
+This is the "`SPRITE ON/OFF/STOP`" statement handler.
+The address of the device's [TRPTBL](#trptbl) status byte is placed in register pair HL and control transfers to the "`ON/OFF/STOP`" routine (77CFH).

 <a name="77b1h"></a>

     Address...
 77B1H

-This is the "INTERVAL ON/OFF/STOP" statement handler.
-As there is no specific "INTERVAL" token (control transfers here when an "INT" token is found) a check is first made on the program text for the characters "E" and "R" then the "VAL" token (94H).
-The address of the device's [TRPTBL](#trptbl) status byte is placed in register pair HL and control transfers to the "ON/OFF/STOP" routine (77CFH).
+This is the "`INTERVAL ON/OFF/STOP`" statement handler.
+As there is no specific "`INTERVAL`" token (control transfers here when an "`INT`" token is found) a check is first made on the program text for the characters "`E`" and "`R`" then the "`VAL`" token (94H).
+The address of the device's [TRPTBL](#trptbl) status byte is placed in register pair HL and control transfers to the "`ON/OFF/STOP`" routine (77CFH).

 <a name="77bfh"></a>

     Address...
 77BFH

-This is the "STRIG ON/OFF/STOP" statement handler.
+This is the "`STRIG ON/OFF/STOP`" statement handler.
 The trigger number, from zero to four, is evaluated (7C08H) and the address of the device's [TRPTBL](#trptbl) status byte placed in register pair HL.
-The "ON/OFF/STOP" token is examined and the [TRPTBL](#trptbl) status byte modified accordingly (77FEH).
+The "`ON/OFF/STOP`" token is examined and the [TRPTBL](#trptbl) status byte modified accordingly (77FEH).
 Control then transfers directly to the Runloop (4612H) to avoid testing for pending interrupts until the end of the next statement.

 <a name="77d4h"></a>

     Address...
 77D4H

-This is the "KEY(n) ON/OFF/STOP" statement handler.
+This is the "`KEY(n) ON/OFF/STOP`" statement handler.
 The key number, from one to ten, is evaluated (521CH) and the address of the devices' [TRPTBL](#trptbl) status byte placed in register pair HL.
-The "ON/OFF/STOP" token is examined and the [TRPTBL](#trptbl) status byte modified accordingly (77FEH).
-Bit 0 of the [TRPTBL](#trptbl) status byte, the ON bit, is then copied into the corresponding entry in FNKFLG for use during the interrupt keyscan and control transfers directly to the Runloop (4612H).
+The "`ON/OFF/STOP`" token is examined and the [TRPTBL](#trptbl) status byte modified accordingly (77FEH).
+Bit 0 of the [TRPTBL](#trptbl) status byte, the ON bit, is then copied into the corresponding entry in [FNKFLG](#fnkflg) for use during the interrupt keyscan and control transfers directly to the Runloop (4612H).

 <a name="77feh"></a>

     Address...
 77FEH

-This routine checks for the presence of one of the interrupt switching tokens and transfers control to the appropriate routine: "ON" (631BH), "OFF" (632BH) or "STOP" (6331H).
-If no token is present a "Syntax error" is generated (4055H).
+This routine checks for the presence of one of the interrupt switching tokens and transfers control to the appropriate routine: "`ON`" (631BH), "`OFF`" (632BH) or "`STOP`" (6331H).
+If no token is present a "`Syntax error`" is generated (4055H).

 <a name="7810h"></a>

     Address...
 7810H

-This routine is used by the "ON DEVICE GOSUB" statement handler (490DH) to check the program text for a device token.
+This routine is used by the "`ON DEVICE GOSUB`" statement handler (490DH) to check the program text for a device token.
 Unless none of the device tokens is present, in which case Flag C is returned, the device's [TRPTBL](#trptbl) entry number is returned in register B and the maximum allowable line number operand count in register C:

     DEVICE     TRPTBL#   LINE NUMBERS
     ------------------------------------